-The underwriting agreement provides that the obligations of the underwriter to purchase the shares included in this offering are subject to approval of legal matters by counsel and to other conditions.
-The underwriter is obligated to purchase all the shares if it purchases any of the shares.
+The underwriting agreement provides that the obligations of the underwriters to purchase the shares of Series 5 preferred stock in this offering are subject to approval of legal matters by counsel and to other conditions.
+The underwriters are obligated to purchase all of the shares if any of the shares are purchased.